 CC – Last year, we had the four Affolter brothers write/direct a short.
 This year, we got two sisters who wrote/directed a short.
 CC tells the story of an android nanny who takes care of a woman’s daughter while she’s gone.
 The woman doesn’t know her daughter as well as this robo-nanny but feels she should be in her daughter’s life more.
 Another movie about the takeover of robotic overlords.
 I’ve seen the concept before, but it’s so deep and sad especially in this one.
 Lots of cool effects and a meaning story done well especially with a child actor (considering how hard those are to work with) and a heartwarming ending.
 Given my fear of the future, I never thought I’d feel sorry for an artificially intelligent device.
 Especially one that shared the name of an annoyance I once knew.
 A personal favourite of lots of people.

 Extra-Ordinary Amy – The story of a little girl who loves to dance.
 But her dancing causes loved ones to die.
 Don’t you just hate when your passion brings bad karma?
 This, I can relate to.
 Amy is sent to a special home for disturbed children where she must accept who she is.
 This was really great, and intense.
 The story was very Stephen King-like and the character’s personalities were everything I hoped for.
 I personally enjoy dark films about an ominous child, so this one sticks out as a personal favourite.
 And probably because I know some of the folks who made it.
 Specifically the writer and director.
-Zlatina, Topher, if you guys are reading this, I’m not just saying that.
+Zlatina, Topher, if you guys are reading this, I’m not just being nice.
 It really is my personal favourite.

 Shuttlecock – Does anyone remember playing badminton?
 I was actually pretty good at that myself.
 But there’s always something that stops someone from making it to Olympic athlete level.
 And in the case of Winnie Callaghan, she doesn’t make it when her opponent hits her in the eye with the shuttlecock.
 Back in my day, you’d get disqualified for that.
 But nope, Winnie’s rival moves forward, and it’s up to Winnie to face her one more time.
 This was so hilarious to watch.
 The concept of the plot was so funny.
 Throw in some silly shuttlecock costumes made of laundry baskets along with an amazing ending and my laugh-o-meter activated at an all-time high.
 Interestingly, fellow writer Shaun Lang worked as an assistant editor on this one.
 Another great film, not as dark or ominous as the first two, but extremely funny.
 And if anyone has to ask, not that they would, I gave up badminton because despite my skill, I was misunderstood.
 Still am.